Former High Court Judge Disqualifies BoG Member Nauman Butt For Three Years For Misconduct - UrduPoint

 Former High Court Judge Disqualifies BoG Member Nauman Butt For Three Years For Misconduct

-Former Lahore High Court Justice Mr Justice (retd) Fazal-e-Miran Chauhan has found Mr Nauman Butt guilty of violating his undertaking and Code of Ethics for BoG Members
+Former Lahore High Court Justice Mr Justice (retd) Fazal-e-Miran Chauhan has found Pakistan Cricket Boards, member Board of Governors, Nauman Butt guilty of violating his undertaking and Code of Ethics for BoG Members and as a result of the determination of misconduct of him (Nauman) he is barred from contesting elections or holding any office with any affiliated unit of PCB for three years

 In his 24-page judgement, Mr Justice (retd) Chauhan, who was the Independent Adjudicator, wrote: "The complainant (Mr Asad Ali Khan, BoG member) and the PCB have succeeded in proving / establishing that on 17 April 2019, the respondent (Mr Nauman Butt) had violated the Code of Ethics applicable to the Members of the BoG, PCB.